lizmorgan12/WomenConnect/WomenConnect.md

 **Step 2:**

-Share results with key stakeholders.
+Share results with key stakeholders via email or in person meeting.
 Discuss key wins and opportunities to improve event format moving forward

 _In addition to sending the survey to attendees, you can also include a link to job opportunities as well as photos from the event_